golodash/docs/docs/1-Slices/meta.md

 Title: Slices
 ---

-Any type of operation that is supported by this library goes here.
+Any type of operation on slices that is supported by this library goes here.